Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 3. In the *Maxar SecureWatch imagery Catalog* select the vector layer containing the boundary of your area of interest.

 .. note::
-    You have to create the new one area (*Layer -> Create layer -> ...*, select *Polygon* as a geometry type, in the created layer using the tool *Add polygon feature* draw an area of interest) or to upload from the file with coordinates using QGIS.
+    To define the imagery search area you can create the new polygon (*Layer -> Create layer -> ...*, select *Polygon* as a geometry type, add polygon using the tool *Add polygon feature*) or upload it from the file with coordinates.
 If there is more than one polygon in the file, select with the tool *Select object(s)* the polygon you need.
 For more information on creating and working with vector layers, see the `QGIS User Guide <https://docs.qgis.org/3.16/en/docs/training_manual/create_vector_data/create_new_vector.html>`_.
+    Alternatively, you can check the option "use canvas extent".

      .. figure:: _static/qgis/add_SW_WFS.png
          :alt: Get specific image from SW